 My Approach to Counseling

-I work from a mindfully humanistic, relational and existential viewpoint of counseling, where the client is the expert.
+I work mainly from a mindfully humanistic, existential and relational neuroscience viewpoint of counseling, where the client is the expert.
 I believe our past is important and provides a blueprint for the present.
 However, I also believe that we grow by allowing ourselves to be fully present in the “here and now.”
 As a counselor, it is my aim to promote a growth fostering relationship through my authentic, genuine, and empathic approach sprinkled with humor and the occasional curse word.

 We are each on our own path in this life.
 Sometimes we encounter bumps in the road where we may feel detached or lost.
 This sets us on a quest for finding out what is important in our lives, what holds meaning for us, what gives us passion, or a will to continue.

-I love working with millennials dealing with trauma, life transitions, existential angst, as well as those affected by cancer (I’m a Flatwater Foundation provider), and psychedelic integration.
+I love working with young adults and adults dealing with trauma, life transitions, existential angst, as well as neurodiverse folx, those affected by cancer (I’m a Flatwater Foundation provider), and psychedelic integration.

 APPROACHES BEYOND TRADITIONAL TALK THERAPY

-*Eastern approaches to wellbeing (Buddhist psychology, yoga, meditation, breathing)
+*Different approaches to wellbeing (somatic, experiential, mindfulness, Buddhist psychology, yoga, meditation, breathing, shamanic)

 *Psychedelic integration (processing and integrating any experiences you have had on your own time)